CtrlAltWiz/SpinningTop/README.md

 ## Overview

-This Python script creates an eye-catching animation of a spinning top with a mesmerizing gradient background and a subtle reflection effect.
+This Python script creates an eye-catching animation of a spinning top with a color background.
 It serves as a delightful visual demonstration and a beginner-friendly example of using the Pygame library to create simple animations.

 ## Features